Competency-Based Education and Extended Transcripts: 1EdTech Consortium Enabling Better Digital Credentialing

 Defining Solutions for Real-World Problems

-Based on research conducted with 35 C-BEN institutions, the IMS working groups addressed five use cases in prototypes, each representing critical barriers to the effective implementation of technology systems for CBE.
+Based on research conducted with 35 C-BEN institutions, the 1EdTech working groups addressed five use cases in prototypes, each representing critical barriers to the effective implementation of technology systems for CBE.

 This work represents a coherent flow of processes critical for student success in CBE programs: